femmerling/EmeraldBox/readme.md

     box\Scripts\python box.py -n <Model Name> <field name>:<field type>--<field length (optional)>

-This will create an automated data management tool for Create, Read, Update and Delete.
+This will create an automated data management tool for Create, Read, Update and Delete using REST principles.
 You can access the tool at < server_root > / < model name in lowercase >
+You can access the json data by adding the ?json=true at the end of the url.
 Your database will then be migrated and EmeraldBox will automatically create the tables in the database.
 This also creates a controller in your controller file for handling the JSON output of your model.
 Check app/main.py to see the result.